laurencejbelliott/roswebcomponents/docs/action-functions.md

         - Tells Lindsey to describe the exhibit titled 'Claudia Crysis tombstone'.
     - Example: `rwcActionDescribeExhibit(1.2);`
         - Tells Lindsey to describe the exhibit with the key '1.2'.
+ - rwcActionGoToAndDescribeExhibit
+    - Arguments: `name_or_key, duration=60*30`
+    - Description: Tells Lindsey to navigate to and describe the exhibit corresponding to the given name or key, taking up to a maximum of `duration` seconds to complete this task.
+While doing so Lindsey will ask nearby people to follow her to the exhibit, and when at exhibit will ask if people wan't to know more via a speech and touchscreen prompt.
+Names and keys of exhibits can be obtained with the [listener functions](/docs/listener-functions.md) `rwcListenerGetExhibitNames`, `rwcListenerGetExhibitKeys`, and `rwcListenerGetExhibitKeysAndNames`.
+    - Example: `rwcActionGoToAndDescribeExhibit("Claudia Crysis tombstone");`
+        - Tells Lindsey to navigate to and describe the exhibit titled 'Claudia Crysis tombstone'.
+    - Example: `rwcActionGoToAndDescribeExhibit(1.2);`
+        - Tells Lindsey to navigate to and describe the exhibit with the key '1.2'.
  - And more to follow shortly...